Skrylar/ImpromptuModular/README_0_6_11.md

 A 64 step gate sequencer with the ability to define **probabilities** for each step.
 A configuration switch allows the sequencer to output quad 16 step sequences, dual 32 step sequences or single 64 step sequences.
 To see the sequencer in action and for a tutorial on how it works, please see [this segment](https://www.youtube.com/watch?v=bjqWwTKqERQ&t=6111s) of Nigel Sixsmith's Talking Rackheads episode 10.

+When running in the 4x16 configuration, each of the four rows is sent to the four **GATE** output jacks (jacks 1 to 4, with jack 1 being the top-most jack).
+In the 2x32 configuration, jacks 1 and 3 are used, and in the 1x64 configuration, only jack 1 is used (top-most jack).
 When activating a given step by clicking it once, it will turn green showing that the step is on.
 Clicking the _"p"_ button turns it yellow, and the main display shows the probability associated with this step.
 While the probability remains shown, the probability can be adjusted with the main knob, in 0.02 increments, between 0 and 1.
 When a yellow step is selected, clicking the _"p"_ button again will turn it off.

-This sequencer also features the song mode found in [PhraseSeq16](#phrase-seq-16); 16 phrases can be defined, where a phrase is an index into a set of 16 sequences.
-In GateSeq64, the song steps are shown using the fourth row of steps, overlapped with the actual sequence progression in lighter shades in the lights.
+This sequencer also features the song mode found in [PhraseSeq16](#phrase-seq-16); 64 phrases can be defined, where a phrase is an index into a set of 16 sequences.
+In GateSeq64, the song steps are shown using the entire grid of steps, overlapped with the actual sequence progression in lighter shades in the lights.
+The actual content of the sequencees is not visible in Song mode.
+Here are a few more points regarding Song mode:

-The **SEQ** CV input and run **MODES** are identical to those found in PhraseSeq16, and selecting sequence lengths is done in the same manner as described in [PhraseSeq32](#phrase-seq-32).
+1. When not running, the phrase cursor position is shown with a red light.
+1. When running, the current phrase being played is shown with a full green light and the position in the sequence is shown with a pale green light.
+1. When running, clicking a phrase turns it red (the currently playing one in green is still visible), and the knob can be used to change the sequence mapped to that phrase for live song editing.
+After 4 seconds of inactivity, the editing disappears.

 Copy-pasting ALL also copies the run mode and length of a given sequence, along with gate states and probabilities, whereas only gates and probabilities are copied when 4 or ROW are selected.

-When running in the 4x16 configuration, each of the four rows is sent to the four **GATE** output jacks (jacks 1 to 4, with jack 1 being the top-most jack).
-In the 2x32 configuration, jacks 1 and 3 are used, and in the 1x64 configuration, only jack 1 is used (top-most jack).
-The pulse width of the gates emitted corresponds to the pulse width of the clock.
+More advanced copy-paste shortcuts are also available when clicking copy in Seq mode and then paste in Song mode (and vice versa); see [Cross paste](#cross-paste-gs) below.

+The **SEQ** CV input, sequence length selection and run **MODES** are all identical to those found in PhraseSeq16.
 Although no **write** capabilities appear in the main part of the module, automatically storing patterns into the sequencer can be performed using the CV inputs in the **expansion panel**.
 The cursor is stepped forward on each write, and can be repositioned at the first step by pressing the reset button, or at an arbitrary step by simply clicking that given step.
 When the cursor is not flashing, clicking any step will make it appear.

 ### Advanced gate mode<a id="advanced-gate-mode-gs"></a>